Luis Arraez moves out of Twins' left field equation ... or does he?

 With third baseman Josh Donaldson gone and shortstop still a question, Arraez's services do seem more suited for the infield, and he said he'd embrace that role.

-He thinks he's played one game at first base back in the Dominican Summer League, but he did practice it a couple times with Twins' third base coach Tony Diaz.
-He added he feels strong about playing at third or shortstop, though second base is probably his favorite.
+He thinks he played one game at first base back in the Dominican Summer League, but he did practice it a couple of times with Twins third base coach Tony Diaz.
+He added he feels strongly about playing at third or shortstop, though second base is probably his favorite.

 But he wouldn't call himself a better infielder than outfielder, despite Baldelli's belief.